-- Trained staff in the implementation of the College's Data Breach Policy (Policy No. 52) - Developed a Delegations Charter - Reviewed and updated the College's Occupational Health and Safety Policy (Policy No. 50)
+- Redesigned and refurbished learning areas to reflect contemporary learning needs and curriculum demands - Maintained a five year Business Plan that describes the College's strategy and how the College intends to achieve its goals - Trained staff in the implementation of the College's Data Breach Policy (Policy No. 52) -Implemented a Delegations Charter - Reviewed and updated the College's Occupational Health and Safety Policy (Policy No. 50)